-- Mastery of the technical skills required of an executive and or managerial-level finance professional which include, but are not limited to, time value of money principles, investing principles, treasury management, forecasting and capital budgeting. - Mastery of knowledge in financial markets public policy, and a further understanding of how both markets and policy impact private-sector business operations. - Mastery of critical thinking skills by assessing scenarios portraying financial challenges faced by businesses, identifying appropriate courses of action, and recommending the optimal courses of action available based upon sound financial logic. - Demonstrate the ability to successfully navigate in the multi-dimensional plane of business by understanding the relationships between finance and other business elements such as accounting, economics, operations and macro-level business strategy.
+- Mastery of the technical skills required of an executive and or managerial-level finance professional which include, but are not limited to, time value of money principles, investing principles, treasury management, forecasting and capital budgeting. - Mastery of knowledge in financial markets, public policy, and a further understanding of how both markets and policy impact private-sector business operations. - Mastery of critical thinking skills by assessing scenarios portraying financial challenges faced by businesses, identifying appropriate courses of action, and recommending the optimal courses of action available based upon sound financial logic. - Demonstrate the ability to successfully navigate in the multi-dimensional plane of business by understanding the relationships between finance and other business elements such as accounting, economics, sales, operations, taxation and macro-level business strategy.

-Organizational Leadership: Successful completion of each course in the DeVos MSOL program requires demonstration of competence related to the five program domains: Leadership, Measurement, Organizational Transformation & Effectiveness, Innovation & Technology, and Effective Communication.
+Master of Science in Organizational Leadership: Successful completion of each course in the DeVos Master of Science in Organizational Leadership (MSOL) program requires demonstration of competence related to the five program domains: Leadership, Measurement, Organizational Transformation & Effectiveness, Innovation & Technology, and Effective Communication.